-If it seems like everyone you know is having a baby this summer, it won’t surprise you to learn that the biggest number of babies are born between June and September.
+If it seems like everyone you know is having a baby during the summer, it won’t surprise you to learn that the biggest number of babies are born between June and September.
 With the cost to raise a child from birth to age 17 topping out at $287,000, new parents are looking to save money anywhere they can.

 Unfortunately, the six-figure number mentioned above doesn’t include pregnancy and delivery costs.
 You’ll need around $15,000 for an uncomplicated vaginal delivery (no insurance) and the following basics: